FAQ

 Who is the employer in a PEO?

-In a co-employment arrangement, the PEO is the employer of record for tax purposes, but the client business maintains full authority of its workforce.
+In a co-employment arrangement, the PEO is the employer of record for tax purposes, but the client maintains full authority of its business and workforce.

 What is the benefit of a PEO?

-A PEO partners with you so that you don’t have to navigate HR, risk and compliance on your own, thereby helping you protect and grow your business.
+A PEO partners with employers so they don’t have to navigate HR, risk and employment-related compliance on their own, thereby helping them protect and grow their business.

 What does PEO mean?